Medical Coding Certificate Courses and Requirements→

 Important Qualities/Attributes of a Medical Coder:

-It is recommended that potential students have a good working knowledge of computers, are detail-oriented and analytical, and have excellent organization skills.
-Medical Coders often work with little supervision; therefore, candidates should also be self-starters who are able to work independently.
+It is recommended that potential students have a good working knowledge of computers, are detail-oriented and analytical, and have excellent organizational skills.
+Medical Coders (also known as Health Information Technicians) often work with little supervision; therefore, candidates should also be self-starters who are able to work independently.

 Analytical skills.
 Health information technicians must be able to understand and follow medical records and diagnoses, and then decide how best to code them in a patient’s medical records.